Research

 We are developing new immunotherapies and vaccines by applying the basic principles of pharmaceutics and biomedical engineering.

-Engineering Immunity with Synthetic materials
+Engineering Immunity with Synthetic Materials

 We are developing new materials that can interact with immune cells and modulate innate and adaptive immune responses.
 We investigate cellular interactions between biomaterials and the immunological system and identify materials design criteria that dictate the outcome and immune functions.
 We expect that our research will lead to new technologies that can selectively target immune cells and elicit therapeutic immune responses.